unahouExosite/docs/portals/README.md

 * `"fullName"` is a string of fewer than 256 characters
 * `"groups"` is an array of identifiers for groups of which the user is a member
 * `"id"` is a numeric identifier for the user
+* `"user meta"` is a generic storage for storing user related information
 * `"phoneNumber"` is the user's phone number